Ulyuuu/ums/README.md

-# ums
+# Ulyu Monitoring System
 Ums (ulyu monitoring system) is a system allowing to display in real time the temperature, voltage and frequency sensors of a computer on a screen coupled to an arduino.
-Ums works with Open Hradware Monitor and a program in python.
-It's also able to controlling a simple rgb led strip (the color will be the same over the entire length) with a very simple but functional control panel.
+Ums works with Open Hradware Monitor and a python program.
+It's able to controlling a simple rgb led strip (the color will be the same over the entire length) with a very simple but functional control panel.
-In my case, I am not using aduino but directly the ATMega328p chip on a pcb (The components which are around the chip and the FTDI (the red plate between the USB and the circuit) will not be necessary if you only used one arduino and the two 16x2 screens)
+In my case, I am not using aduino but directly the ATMega328p chip on a pcb (The components around the chip and the FTDI (the red plate between the USB and the circuit) will not necessary if you only used one arduino and two 16x2 screens)

 ![alt text](https://github.com/Ulyuuu/ums/blob/master/Github_images/IMG_0388.jpg)